houshym/ossm-fed/Readme.md

   - ARO (Azure Red Hat OpenShift) cluster
   - ROG (Red Hat OpenShift Dedicated on GCP) cluster

-**Note:** We use three contexts with the following name in the scripts:
+**Note:** The scripts utilize three kubeconfig contexts, each with a specific purpose:
   - rosa : to access to ROSA cluster
   - aro: to access to ARO cluster
   - rog: to access to GCP cluster